dismoc/Blog-Repo/Hierarchical Bayesian/Part 1 - Estimating product-level price elasticities using Hierarchical Bayesian.md

 **Final Remarks**: While this introduction has highlighted several applications of hierarchical Bayesian models, we've only scratched the surface.
 We haven't deep dived into granular implementation aspects such as prior and posterior predictive checks, formal goodness-of-fit assessments, computational scaling, distributed training, performance of estimation strategies (MCMC vs. SVI), and non-nested hierarchical structures, each of which deserves their own post.

 Nevertheless, this overview should provide a practical starting point for incorporating hierarchical Bayesian into your toolkit.
 These models offer a framework for handling (usually) messy, multi-level data structures that are often seen in real-world business problems.
 As you begin implementing these approaches, I'd love to hear about your experiences, challenges, successes, and new use cases for this class of model, so please reach out with questions, insights, or examples through [my email](mailto:tranderektri@google.com) or [LinkedIn](https://www.linkedin.com/in/derek-tran-ab75ab64/).
 If you have any feedback on this article, or would like to request another topic in causal inference/machine learning, please also feel free to reach out.
-Thank you for reading!s
+Thank you for reading!